ICTatRTI/ict-chef-repo/README.md

 4. vagrant up
 5. Go to http://localhost:8888

 * Note: When using a drupal installation running on Acquia there are a few sublte differences in how the server is built.
 These differences are captured in the drupal-acquia role.
 Use this instead the drupal role when you are doing it this way.
+Note, uncomment the sync folder line in the Vagrant file for this as well.

 Common workstation tasks
 =============